bixb922/crank-organ/doc-hardware/README.md

 ![3x and 2x screw terminals](screw-terminal.png)

-The 12V-GND terminal should be 3x, one for 12V input, one for 12V to solenoids, one for ground.
+The 12V-GND terminal should be 3x or 4x, one for 12V input, one for 12V to solenoids, one for ground.

 The terminal for the wire to the touchpad could be 1x, but it can be convenient to leave another GPIO port avalable on a 2x terminal for some future use.